 A list of locale names to search for preferred aliases.
-For example, setting this to "en" uses the transliterated artist name "Pyotr Ilyich Tchaikovsky" instead of the Cyrillic script for the composer's name when tagging from MusicBrainz.
+For example, setting this to en uses the transliterated artist name "Pyotr Ilyich Tchaikovsky" instead of the Cyrillic script for the composer's name when tagging from MusicBrainz.
+You can use a space-separated list of language abbreviations, like en jp es, to specify a preference order.
 Defaults to an empty list, meaning that no language is preferred.